30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Niwa Cafeteria

-Nestled away among. the small streets in Putxet you’ll find this wonderful spot with a similar idea as Maison Coffee above: good specialty coffee but also wonderful, creative, high-quality drink options.
+On a small street in Putxet you’ll find this wonderful spot with a similar idea as Maison Coffee above: good specialty coffee but also wonderful, creative, high-quality drink options.
 I am big fan of their Matcha Tallat: it is similar to an espresso but with matcha and perfect when you want a matcha but also wish to try something more unusual such as an Osmanthus Latte for example.
 They also have a few savory items such as onigiri.
 The space is minimalist and pretty.
 Read my review here.

 Recommended: anything unusual and the weekly drink specials.